 Executives forget to integrate the plans into their day-to-day forecasting, predicting, management, supervision, and strategic considerations.

-So much money in billions is wasted on planning retreats that 1) does not yield any meaningful implementation; 2) puts the plan to backburner because there is no political will or resource to fund it; 3) becomes irrelevant as days, weeks, and months pass by.
+So much money in billions is wasted on planning retreats that 1) do not yield any meaningful implementation; 2) put the plan to backburner because there is no political will or resource to fund it; 3) become irrelevant as days, weeks, months, years pass by.

 A decent plan with a great execution detail and clear accountabilities can get you somewhere between 15-20% improvement from your current state.